 - Sow cauliflower, cabbage, sprouts, broccoli and other brassicas.
 Sow then in rows to transplant into final position when plants are big enough.

 - If your soil is wet, then spread your weight by standing on boards.
 This will avoid compacting the soil.
 Of course, this is not an issue with raised beds.

 - Sow parsley, dill, and chives outside or in cell pack modules.
-Coriander and basil should only be sown under cover with a bit of heat, as they are quite tender.

 - Hang up Agralan Yellow Sticky Whitefly pads in your conservatories and greenhouses.
 These are similar to fly papers and are harmless to humans.
 If you have introduced predators as natural pest control, you must take down these pads as they will catch them along with the pests!